 Next, you can embark on an easy hike from Vernazza to Corniglia.
 The views are amazing and the hike doesn’t take a long time.
 But you’ll see why Corniglia is beautiful either from the sea or from a trek.

-Stop for lunch in Corniglia or maybe hop directly in the train and head to Manarola – may be the best village in Cinque Terre.
+Stop for lunch in Corniglia or maybe hop directly on the train and head to Manarola – maybe the best village in Cinque Terre.

 Find the best picture spots on the hill in between the vineyards.
 And don’t leave without taking a picture from the cemetery or having a bite at Nessun Dorma.